Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Preliminaries

 \section{Preliminaries}

 The function $\log^* n$ is the number of times the $\log_2$ function has to be applied iteratively starting from $n$, until we arrive at a number smaller than $2$.
 The unique identity number (ID) of a vertex $v$ in a graph $G$ is denoted $id(v)$.
 The diameter $Diam(G)$ of a graph $G = (V,E)$ is the maximum (unweighted) distance between vertices $u,v \in V$.
 The {\em arboricity} $a = a(G)$ of a graph $G = (V,E)$ is the minimum number of forests into which the edge set $E$ can be partitioned.
-For a vertex $v$ and a positive integer $i$, we denote by $\Gamma_i(v)$ (respectively $\hat{\Gamma}_i(v)$) the set of vertices at distance exactly (resp., at most) $i$ from $v$.
-A {\em $d$-defective $p$-coloring} is a vertex coloring using $p$ colors such that each vertex has at most $p$ neighbors colored by its color.
+A {\em $d$-defective $p$-coloring} is a vertex coloring using $p$ colors such that each vertex has at most $d$ neighbors colored by its color.
 A {\em $b$-arbdefective $p$-coloring} is a vertex coloring using $p$ colors, such that each subgraph induced by vertices of the same color has arboricity at most $b$.
-Our algorithms employ the following important fact.
+We employ the following important fact.
 For any integer $\Delta > 0$, there exists a prime $q$ in $[\Delta, 2\Delta]$.
-This prime number exists due to Bertrand-Chebyshev postulate.
+This is due to Bertrand-Chebyshev postulate.
 See, e.g., Theorem 418 in \cite{hardy_write}.